snwessel/BasicReactApp/README.md

     - You can create the pull request by going to branches -> select your branch -> click "Create Pull Request" (make sure all of your changes have been pushed to `origin` first)
 3. Tweak your changes based on any feedback you get.

-Also, feel free to give constructive feedback on anyone else's pull requests.
-The tech team will review your changes and merge them if they look good.

-*Most importantly, reech out for help on slack if you have **any** questions!*

 ## Branches
 - **Main branch** (`main`): production-ready site that gets deployed.
 Merging should only happen from development to master.
 - **Development branch** (`develop`): branch for developers to merge in their features as they are completed.
 PR should be made from feature branch to develop.